torbbang/mistral-vibe/README.md

 vibe "Refactor the main function in cli/main.py to be more modular."
 ```

-**Note**: The `--auto-approve` flag automatically approves all tool executions without prompting.
-In interactive mode, you can also toggle auto-approve on/off using `Shift+Tab`.
+**Note**: The `--auto-approve` flag starts Vibe in Auto-Approve mode, which automatically approves all tool executions.
+You can cycle through different modes using `Shift+Tab` (see Modes section below).

 ### Programmatic Mode